btakita/philosophy/src/category-theory.md

 ## [This Philosophy](./this-philosophy.md) Definition

-This philosophy utilizes Category Theory, where [abstractions](./abstraction.md) are categories and [scopes](./scope.md) are morphisms.
+Category Theory is utilized where [abstractions](./abstraction.md) are categories and [scopes](./scope.md) are morphisms.
+Connections between abstractions are also morphisms.

+### Modeling our Thoughts using Category Theory

+Abstractions can be considered categories.
+Abstractions can be connected by a morphism.
+Abstractions can also be learned (a morphism).

+### Structure of the Definitions

-The structure of the definitions in this philosophy are nested categories.
+The structure of the [definitions](./definition.md) in this philosophy are nested categories.

 The sub-sections: